nour-developer1/Machine-Learning-Algorithm/README.md

 ## 📊 Datasets

-The `datasets/` directory contains example datasets used across algorithm modules.
+The datasets directory contains example datasets used across algorithm modules.
 You can extend the repository by adding your own datasets for:

 - Comparative model evaluations